Deep-MI/FastSurfer/recon_surf/README.md

 # Define data directory
 datadir=/home/user/my_mri_data
 segdir=/home/user/my_segmentation_data
-targetdir=/home/user/my_recon_surf_output  # equivalent to FreeSurfer's SUBJECT_DIR
+targetdir=/home/user/my_recon_surf_output  # equivalent to FreeSurfer's SUBJECTS_DIR

 # Run recon-surf
 ./recon-surf.sh --sid subjectX \
                 --sd $targetdir \
                 --py python3.10 \
-                --3T
+                --3T \
+                --t1 <path_to>/subjectX/mri/orig.mgz \
+                --asegdkt_segfile <path_to>/subjectX/mri/aparc.DKTatlas+aseg.deep.mgz
 ```

-As the --t1 and --asegdkt_segfile flag are not set, a subfolder within the target directory named after the subject (here: subjectX) needs to exist and contain t1-weighted conformed image,
+The `--t1` and `--asegdkt_segfile` flags point to the already existing conformed T1 input and segmentation from the segmentation module.
+Also other files from that pipeline
-mask and segmentations (as output by our FastSurfer segmentation networks, i.e. under `/home/user/my_fastsurfeer_analysis/subjectX/mri/orig.mgz`, `.../aparc.DKTatlas+aseg.deep.mgz`, and `.../mask.mgz`).
-The directory will then be populated with the FreeSurfer file structure, including surfaces, statistics and labels file (equivalent to a FreeSurfer recon-all run).
+will be reused (e.g. the `mask.mgz`, `orig_nu.mgz`, i.e. under `/home/user/my_fastsurfeer_analysis/subjectX/mri/mask.mgz`).
+The `subjectX` directory will then be populated with the FreeSurfer file structure, including surfaces, statistics and labels file (equivalent to a FreeSurfer recon-all run).
-The script will also generate a bias-field corrected image at `/home/user/my_fastsurfeer_analysis/subjectX/mri/orig_nu.mgz`, if this did not already exist.
+The script will generate a bias-field corrected image at `/home/user/my_fastsurfeer_analysis/subjectX/mri/orig_nu.mgz`, if this did not already exist.

 ### Example 4: recon-surf on multiple subjects